 The first word of a namespace directive is the prefix.
 The remaining directive content is the namespace URI.

 Unlike XML, Ducktype namespace declarations can not be set or overridden on individual elements.
 All namespaces are declared at the top of a Ducktype file or in included directive files.
-A namespace prefix may be set by multiple directives, in which case the last declaration is used.
+If a namespace prefix is set by multiple directives, the last declaration is used.

 As in XML, the xml namespace is automatically bound to the namespace URI http://www.w3.org/XML/1998/namespace.
 The xml namespace may be declared, but it must not be bound to any other namespace URI.